frodefi/rails-messaging/README.md

 Developed by Jeff Dickey

-Document updated by Yen Ha-Thi-Bach
+Document is updated by Yen Ha-Thi-Bach

 Copyright
 ===============